NVIDIAGameWorks/Falcor/README.md

 Falcor uses the [CMake](https://cmake.org) build system.
 Additional information on how to use Falcor with CMake is available in the [CMake](docs/development/cmake.md) development documetation page.

 ### Visual Studio
-If you are working with Visual Studio, you can setup a native Visual Studio solution by running `setup_vs2019.bat` (or `setup_vs2022.bat`, same process) after cloning this repository.
-The solution files are written to `build/windows-vs2019` and the binary output is located in `build/windows-vs2019/bin`.
+If you are working with Visual Studio 2022, you can setup a native Visual Studio solution by running `setup_vs2022.bat` after cloning this repository.
+The solution files are written to `build/windows-vs2022` and the binary output is located in `build/windows-vs2022/bin`.

 ### Visual Studio Code